sonvoque/workshop-6lowpan/workshop/README.md

 ```shell
 make TARGET=zoul BOARD=firefly er-server.upload
 ```
-Now the mote is accessible from its hard-coded IPv6 address.
+Now the mote is accessible using its hard-coded IPv6 address.

-##Er-client.c
+##er-client.c

  The CoAP client is used for sending data to the [relayr.](https://developer.relayr.io) cloud.
 A loop is triggered periodically and a CoAP message is sent to a predefined server address.
 In the given example, the client probes the [HIH6130](https://www.sparkfun.com/products/11295) sensor and sends two messages (temperature and humidity) to a remote CoAP server, which is responsible for uploading the data to the cloud.